FZJ-INM1-BDA/siibra-explorer/plugin_examples/plugin_api.md

     - *selectedParcellation* : nullable Object
     - *selectedRegions* : Array of Object (empty array if no regions are selected)

+- window.pluginControl['YOURPLUGINNAME'] *nb: may be undefined if yourpluginname is incorrect*
+  - blink(sec?:number) : Function that causes the floating widget to blink, attempt to grab user attention
+  - pushMessage(message:string) : Function that pushes a message that are displayed as a popover if the widget is minimised.
+No effect if the widget is not miniminised.
+  - shutdown() : Function that causes the widget to shutdown dynamically. (triggers onShutdown callback)
+  - onShutdown(callback) : Attaches a callback function, which is called when the plugin is shutdown.

 - *window.viewerHandle*
   - *loadTemplate(TemplateDescriptor)* : Function that loads a new template
   - *onViewerInit(callback)* : Functional that allows a callback function to be called just before a nehuba viewer is initialised